The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Use this layoutTime bar + notes

-Use when the day had movement, appointments, errands, or many tiny moments.
+The day moved through appointments, errands, or many tiny moments.

 Use this layoutCue column